ArthurSonzogni/chromiumos-platform2/power_manager/docs/faq.md

 exercise the normal suspend path; it sends a D-Bus message to powerd asking it to suspend the system.
 See also `memory_suspend_test` and `suspend_stress_test`.

+## How do I trigger a reboot manually?

+The `powerd_dbus_reboot` program can be run from crosh or an SSH session to exercise the normal reboot path; it sends a D-Bus message to powerd asking it to reboot the system.

+## How do I trigger a shutdown manually?

+The `powerd_dbus_shutdown` program can be run from crosh or an SSH session to exercise the normal shut down path; it sends a D-Bus message to powerd asking it to shut down the system.

 ## How do I change power management timeouts for development or testing?

 There are several different techniques that can be used to temporarily override